dmorais/DSP19/README.md

 # DSP19
 Jupyter Notebooks and material from the DSP19 course

-You must create an conda env this way
+You must create a conda env this way

 ```
 conda create --name envname python=3.6.2 jupyter